ChrisDeFreitas/Electron-FolderView/readme.md

 - rename dialog: handy tools for renaming a file
 - log messages are written to Javascript console (F12 or Ctrl+Shift+i)
 - Youtube video download
+- FireFox extenstion to transfer video urls to FolderView for downloading and other tools

 ## App Notes
 1. Install:
-    - Windows only; I use it on Win81 and Win7
+    - Windows only; I use it on Win10, Win81 and Win7
     - requires Node.js be installed on your system (https://nodejs.org/)
     - download to a local folder: <br>
         \> git clone https://github.com/ChrisDeFreitas/Electron-FolderView<br>